augustinas1/MomentClosure.jl/docs/src/api/momentclosure_api.md

 numspecies
 numparams
 numreactions
+get_S_mat
 ```

-Moreover, we include two slight extensions of the Catalyst API:
+Moreover, we include one slight extension of the Catalyst API:

 ```@docs
-get_S_mat
 propensities
 ```